Jeremiah 10:13

 Septuagint

-15 The Lord made the earth by his power, preparing the world by his wisdom, by his understanding he stretched out the heaven.
-16 At his voice he makes a sound of water in the heaven, and brings up clouds from the extremity of the earth; he makes lightnings for rain, and brings light out of his treasures.
-17 Every man has completely lost understanding; every goldsmith is confounded because of his graven images: for they have cast false gods, there is no breath in them.
-18 They are vain works, objects of scorn; in the time of their visitation they shall perish.
+15 When he was making the earth by his power, preparing the world by his wisdom, he stretched out the heavens by his understanding.
+16 He made the sound of water in the sky into a voice, and he brought up clouds from the extremities of the earth.
+He made lightning become rain, and he brought out daylight from its storehouses.
+17 Every person is rendered futile, apart from knowledge; every goldsmith has been disgraced by reason of his graven images, because they have cast lies; there is no breath in them.
+18 They are worthless, works to be ridiculed.
+At the time of their visitation they will be destroyed.

 Notes and References

 "...
-Psalm 33:7, likewise, uses the language of “storehouses,” now associating these with the seas and their deeps ( תומוהת , ἄβυσσοι), but here, too, it is simply one of several cosmological details, brought together to describe the unique sovereignty of God in creation, exercised simply through the authority of his word.
-It is important to note that in Jeremiah 10:13, while the MT describes God bringing wind from his storehouses, the LXX reads light ..."
+Psalm 33:7, likewise, uses the language of “storehouses,” now associating these with the seas and their deeps (תומוהת , ἄβυσσοι), but here, too, it is simply one of several cosmological details, brought together to describe the unique sovereignty of God in creation, exercised simply through the authority of his word.
+It is important to note that in Jeremiah 10:13, while the Masoretic textd describes God bringing wind from his storehouses, the LXX reads light ..."

 Macaskill, Grant Meteorology and Metrology: Evaluating Parallels in the Ethiopic Parables of Enoch and 2 (Slavonic) Enoch (pp. 79-99) Journal for the Study of the Pseudepigrapha, Vol. 29, No. 2, 2019